doej1367/HyblockRngAnalyzer/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots / Minecraft Logs**
+**Screenshots / Minecraft logs**
-If applicable, add screenshots and Minecraft Logs to help explain your problem.
+If applicable, add screenshots and Minecraft logs to help explain your problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows. macOS, Linux]